Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: December 2, 2024

 Before starting any medication, discuss it thoroughly with your mesothelioma oncologist.
 Ask these questions:

-• What side effects have their patients experienced on that drug?
+- What side effects have patients experienced on that drug?

-• Will taking a particular medication disqualify you from other treatments or clinical trials?
+- Will a particular medication disqualify you from other treatments or trials?

 I can’t stress enough how important it is to do your own research.
 Keep a journal or notebook of drugs and treatments your doctor mentions to look into more when you get home.
 You must weigh the pros and cons of each option.

-More participants are needed for mesothelioma clinical trials to get the research we need.
-Consider speaking with your oncologist about which trials are right for you.
+More participants are needed in mesothelioma trials to get the research we need.
+Consider talking to your oncologist about which trials suit you.